thomasvt/Box2DNet/README.md

 The upside of a thin wrapper is you don't need to learn a different API, it's the same.
 The downside is you have to deal with the pointers (IntPtr).
 See section `Dealing with pointers (IntPtr)` in this manual for making that easier.
 Box2dNet also contains some helper code to minimize the pointer plumbing.

-> Box2D has a debug version that shows assert messages when you do something wrong.
-Currently, I have no Box2dNet nuget package that includes this debug-version of Box2D.
-If you get into trouble and want to see these messages, you can stop using the nuget version and simply copy the `Box2dNet` csproj and its content into your game's .sln.
-This will make it use the debug version of Box2D with the assert messages when you run your game in Debug target.

 # License

 You may do whatever you like with the code in this repo.
 Don't forget to respect the [Box2d v3.x](https://github.com/erincatto/box2d) license, though!